AlbeeRa/Major-Game/proposal.md

 ## Project Description
 - The aliens are invading earth! but they are scared of cats...
 So we are shooting protector cats at the horrible aliens to save Earth!
-(Referencing Angry Birds, in exchange of the birds, it's cats and for the blocks, it's aliens.)
+(Referencing Angry Birds, in exchange of the birds, it's cats and for the blocks and pigs, it's UFOs and aliens.)
 ## Needs To Have List
 - Collision
 - Characters(aliens, cats)